How to Deal With Cat Allergies

 My Husband With Jo, Our Cat

 The other night my husband asked me a question that went something like this, "how do you tell if you have cat allergies?"
 The thought of a cat allergy struck me with fear because we had three cats.
 All kinds of thoughts went through my mind.
 Would we have to get rid of the cats?
 It seemed like an impossible situation.
-After all, the cats were here already and so much a part of our lives.
+After all, the cats were already a big part of our lives.
 What could we do?

-Now, if you don't have any willing cat ladies on your speed dial waiting to take Garfield off your hands for a bit and you never grace the doors of your doctor's office, there is one more solution.
-Just use common sense and your observation skills to deduce whether or not it is pretty likely that you have cat allergies.
+Now, if you seldom visit a doctor's office and you don't have any willing cat ladies to take Garfield off your hands for a bit, just use common sense and your observation skills to deduce whether or not it is likely that you have cat allergies.

 - Coughing and wheezing